MannLabs/refquant/README.md

 ---
 ## License

-refquant was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
+RefQuant was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
 External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.

 ---
 ## Installation

-refquant can be installed and used on all major operating systems (Windows, macOS and Linux).
+RefQuant can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are three different types of installation possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.
-* [**Pip installer:**](#pip) Choose this installation if you want to use refquant as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
+* [**Pip installer:**](#pip) Choose this installation if you want to use RefQuant as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
 If needed, the GUI and CLI can be installed with pip as well.
 * [**Developer installer:**](#developer) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
-This installation allows access to all available features of refquant and even allows to modify its source code directly.
-Generally, the developer version of refquant outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.
+This installation allows access to all available features of RefQuant and even allows to modify its source code directly.
+Generally, the developer version of RefQuant outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 ### One-click GUI

-The GUI of refquant is a completely stand-alone tool that requires no knowledge of Python or CLI tools.
+The GUI of RefQuant is a completely stand-alone tool that requires no knowledge of Python or CLI tools.
 Click on one of the links below to download the latest release for:

 * [**Windows**](https://github.com/MannLabs/refquant/releases/latest/download/refquant_gui_installer_windows.exe)
 * [**macOS**](https://github.com/MannLabs/refquant/releases/latest/download/refquant_gui_installer_macos.pkg)